Pet Insurance Glossary

 Co-Insurance or Co-pay

 The percentage of Your claim that You must pay before any applicable Deductible is applied.
 Sharing in the financial risk ensures that you make informed, responsible decisions about your pet's health and treatment.
-For most of our members, the standard co-pay amount is 20% of the total claim.
+For most of our customers, the standard co-pay amount is 20% of the total claim.

 All manifestations of Clinical Signs resulting from the same diagnostic classification or disease process, regardless of the number of incidents or areas of the body affected (example: all cancer is considered one Condition).